propertyhive/WP-Property-Hive/README.txt

 = Updating =

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

+== Frequently Asked Questions ==

+= How do I install Property Hive? =
+Click the download button above or from within WordPress navigate to Plugins > Add New and search for 'Property Hive'.

+= Does the free core plugin contain everything I need to create a working property website? = Yes.
+It is possible to create a property website out of the box with Property Hive.
+You can also use our free Honeycomb theme, which compliments the plugin well.

+= What kind of properties can I store? =
+Using the Property Hive plugin you can store and manage sales, lettings/rentals and commercial properties.
+You can also add additional departments such as student lets, new homes, farms and land etc.

+= Can I import my properties with Property Hive? = Yes.
+With a [Property Hive Pro](https://wp-property-hive.com/pricing/) subscription you can automatically import properties from all leading CRMs such as Alto, Street, Loop, Reapit, 10Ninety, SME Professional, dezrez, Kyero, agentOS, Juvo, Jupix, Arthur Online, VaultEA, Kato and more.

+= Does Property Hive work with other themes? =
+You can use Property Hive with any standard non real estate theme.
+We also have a free theme of our own, Honeycomb. (https://wp-property-hive.com/theme-options/honeycomb/)

+= Does Property Hive work with other plugins? = Property Hive is compatible with almost all other plugins.
+As long as the other plugins you are using don't cause a conflict (for example they also add property search) then there shouldn't be an issue.
+Contact us if you have questions on this.

+= Where are you based? =
+We are based in the UK.

+= I list properties that are not in the UK.
+Can I use this plugin? = Yes you can.
+Property Hive has a range of international options including the option to select which countries you operate in.
+We also support multiple currencies and store live currency exchange rates to aid with sorting and filtering properties in multiple currencies.

+= Is Property Hive compatible with page builders such as Elementor and Divi? = Yes, you can use Elementor to build property details and search results pages.
+You can use Divi to build a property details page.
+Support for other page builders is coming!

+= Do I need to know how to code to use Property Hive? = No, you have a few options for styling property pages:

+* Use our free Honeycomb theme where everything comes styled by default.
+Simply add your logo and brand colours.
+* Use any theme and use a page builder such as Elementor to build property pages by dropping in widgets that come with the page builder.
+* With some HTML, CSS and/or PHP knowledge you can go completely bespoke and override the templates.

+= Is Property Hive safe and secure? =
+Property Hive has been running since 2015 and since then has undergone multiple security reviews.

+All input and output is validated and sanitised and to this date, we have not had one report of a site being compromised as a result of Property Hive.

+Any issues surrounding security are taken seriously and addressed as a matter of priority.

+= What's the difference between the free core plugin and Property Hive Pro? = The free core plugin contains the foundations that you need to create a property website.
+With the free version you can also access a suite of front and back end tools and fully functioning Property Hive CRM (or use your own).

+[Property Hive Pro](https://wp-property-hive.com/pricing/) contains a wider suite of tools that enhance the core plugin.
+This includes a CRM import tool, portal feeds and much more.

 == Screenshots ==